Nau Devi Darshan | 9 Famous Temple for Godess Durga

 Jwala Devi temple is located in the lower Himalayas in Jawalamukhi town of the Kangra district of Himachal Pradesh.
 The temple style is typical of Jwala Ji shrines, four-cornered, with a small dome on the top and a square central pit of hollowed stone inside where the main flame burns endlessly.

-The Mughal Emperor Akbar once tried to extinguish the flames by covering them with an iron disk and even channelizing water to them.
+The Mughal Emperor Akbar once tried to extinguish the flames by covering them with an iron disk and even channeling water to them.
 But the flames blasted all these efforts.
 Akbar then presented a golden parasol (chattar) at the shrine.
-However, his cynicism at the power of Devi caused the gold to debase into another metal which is still unknown to the world. even today you can see that metal chattar in the temple.
+However, his cynicism at the power of Devi caused the gold to debase into another metal that is still unknown to the world. even today you can see that metal chattar in the temple.

 Mata Shakumbhri Devi

 The abode of Shakti Goddess Shakambhari or Shakumbhri is situated in the Jasmour village area, at a distance of 40 km to the north of Saharanpur in Uttar Pradesh.
-Another temple dedicated to this goddess and quite famous is near the Sambhar Lake, in Rajasthan.
+Another temple dedicated to this goddess and quite famous is near Sambhar Lake, in Rajasthan.

 Mata Chamunda Devi

 Mata Chamunda Devi temple is situated in the Kangra district of Himachal Pradesh, around 10 kilometers (6.2 mi) west of Palampur.
 Chamunda Nandikeshwar Dham, also found in Kangra, is dedicated to Shiva and Chamunda.

 Mata Chintpurni Devi